H-uru/libhsplasma/README.md

 $ cd ./build
 $ cmake ..

+To build with Python support run this cmake command:

+$ cmake -DDISABLE_PYTHON=OFF ..

 On Unix-like systems (Linux, MacOSX) you should then be able to
 $ make
 $ sudo make install